How to Delete a SharePoint Site in Microsoft 365: Step-by-Step Guide

 Once deleted, the selected site will be removed from the “Active sites” list.
 If you selected an Office 365 group-connected site, you’d get a prompt with an option to delete the associated Microsoft 365 group as well.
 Deleted sites are retained for 93 days in SharePoint Online and will be permanently deleted automatically.
 However, the deleted Office 365 groups are kept for only 30 days in the Azure AD Recycle Bin.
 So, it’s a good idea to check with the group owner and make sure the site can be deleted.
 It’s worth checking the site usage report as well.

-Deleting a SharePoint Site from Site Settings
+Deleting a Modern SharePoint Site from Site Settings

-If you have site owner or SharePoint Administrator (or site collection Admin rights), You can also delete a Modern communication site or team site by directly going to the site >> Click on the Settings gear icon >> Site Information link >> Click on the Delete Site link!
+If you possess site owner or SharePoint Administrator (or site collection Admin rights), you have the ability to delete a Modern communication site or team site.
+To do this, navigate directly to the site, click on the Settings gear icon, select the Site Information link, and then click on the Delete Site link.
 Confirm the warning message prompt to delete the site!

 how to delete a site in sharepoint online